girlscript/winter-of-contributing/C_CPP/Introduction of C/Introduction To C Programming.md

 ## C Basic Syntax
 ### Tokens in C
 A token is either a keyword, an identifier, a constant, a string literal, or a symbol.
-For example, the following C statement consists of five tokens - <br />
+For example, the following C statement consists of five tokens- <br />
                                  ```
 				 printf("Welcome to Girlscript Winter Of Contributing! \n");
 				 ``` <br />